Ed Ott: Coaching career

 Ott later became a coach with the Houston Astros, serving under manager and former Pirates teammate Art Howe, from 1989 to 1993, where he is remembered for his role in an on-field altercation against the Cincinnati Reds.
 In 1991, Reds reliever Rob Dibble ignited a brawl when he threw a pitch behind the back of the Astros' Eric Yelding, late in the game of a 4–1 Reds loss.
 A melee ensued and the 6 ft 4 in (1.93 m), 230 lb (100 kg), Dibble wound up on the bottom of a pile with the relatively diminutive Ott having put Dibble in such a chokehold that Dibble's face turned blue.
-Ott later coached for the Detroit Tigers (2001–2002).
+Ott later served as a bullpen coach for the Detroit Tigers (2001–2002).

-In February 1997, Ed Ott became the first manager of the Allentown Ambassadors of the Northeast League and later the Northern League of Independent Professional Baseball.
+In February 1997, Ott became the first manager of the Allentown Ambassadors of the Northeast League and later the Northern League of Independent Professional Baseball.
 Ott was named manager of the Sussex Skyhawks of the Canadian-American Association of Professional Baseball for the 2010 season.
-A former resident of Forest, Virginia, Ott currently resides back in his home state in Montgomery, PA.
-Ott was formerly the pitching coach for the New Jersey Jackals of the Canadian-American Association of Professional Baseball.
+A former resident of Forest, Virginia, at the time of his death Ott resided back in his home state of Montgomery, Pennsylvania Ott was a past pitching coach for the New Jersey Jackals of the Canadian-American Association of Professional Baseball.

+Later life and death

+Ott and his wife, Sue, had a daughter.
+He died suddenly in Danville, Pennsylvania, on March 3, 2024, at the age of 72.